-When necessary, we may also provide emergency financial assistance to supplement these resources, enabling churches to reach out to their most vulnerable neighbors.
-Emergency funds are distributed through the local bishop’s office, often with the help of a Diocesan Disaster Coordinator, who communicates with Episcopal Relief & Development’s US Disaster Program Manager.
-To learn who your Diocesan Disaster Coordinator is, click here.
+When necessary, we may also provide emergency financial assistance to dioceses to supplement these resources, enabling churches to connect with and offer assistance to their most vulnerable neighbors.
+Emergency funds are distributed through the local bishop’s office, often with the help of a Diocesan Disaster Coordinator, who communicates with Episcopal Relief & Development’s US Disaster Program team.

 Feeling prepared for a situation – be it a job interview, a new baby or a sudden disaster – not only helps us experience less fear and anxiety, but can actually improve how things go.
 The three most important things you can do to prepare for a disaster are to make a plan, be informed and get a kit.

 Episcopal Relief & Development’s US Disaster Program offers a variety of resources to help you, your loved ones, your church and your community to prepare for and respond to disasters that may occur.